 At the same time, if your product calls for it or will benefit from it, webinars can be a great place to form a community.

-💡 Pro Tip: Make sure you run webinars in customer cohorts that are relevant to their jobs-to-be-done.
+Make sure you run webinars in customer cohorts that are relevant to their jobs to be done.
 This way, you give your webinars a higher chance of being relevant and successful for each group of new users.

 Video can be a solid way to teach users how to benefit from your product.
 Some of us are visual learners, and video onboarding can cater to this.
 A few user engagement video tools for user onboarding to consider are Loom, Screencastify, and ZipMessage.